AirTag for Healthcare

 Addressing common hospital concerns about AirTag tracking

-IT footprint is minimal.
-AirTags don't join the hospital Wi-Fi network, don't require IP addresses, and don't need any infrastructure provisioning.
+AirTags don't join the hospital Wi-Fi network, don't require IP addresses, and don't need infrastructure provisioning.
 The relay happens through staff Apple devices using their existing connectivity.

 Rollout model for AirTag asset tracking in a hospital